addoncod/Poker/README.md

 # Poker
 Multiplayer browser poker game realized in Texas Holdem system.

-The game was made using HTML, CSS, JavaScript, JQuery, Ajax, MySQL and vanilla PHP to learn as much as possible.
+The game was made using HTML, CSS, JavaScript, JQuery, MySQL and vanilla PHP to learn as much as possible.

 Index login page let you register to the game and then log in to the menu with your username and password.
 ![Login](https://user-images.githubusercontent.com/105807818/223848966-fc7e1aac-c701-48b6-9afe-4a7035a3dbae.png)